Having a cataract operation (easy read)

 Most people will go home on the same day after their cataract operation.

-You and your supporters can ask for help.
+You and the people who support you can ask for help.

 Many hospitals have Learning Disability Liaison Nurses.